 - 1. At the Employer's option, an employee may be placed on standby status.
 Such status requires that the employee be available on a twenty-four (24) hours basis for emergency work at various locations within the County.
 When on standby, the employee must be in a position to respond by telephone within fifteen (15) minutes to any summons at any time during the twenty-four (24) hour period.
 Employees will be compensated for being on standby at a rate equal to one (1) hour of the employee's base rate of pay for each day scheduled on standby.
+On Sundays/Holidays, employees will be compensated for being on standby at a rate equal to two (2) hours of the employee's base rate of pay.
 An employee on standby must remain mentally and physically fit for duty while on standby and must be capable of physically responding to a location within sixty (60) minutes of being directed to do so. - 2.
 Standby personnel shall be issued a cellular phone, capable of summoning his/her attention.
-The standby personnel shall carry the phone at all times while on standby duty. - Standby personnel when called out to respond to an emergency shall ensure that assigned cellular phone is turned on in order that they may be contacted if necessary. - 3.
-Employer will post a standby duty roster monthly. - 4.
+The standby personnel shall carry the phone at all times while on standby duty.

+Standby personnel when called out to respond to an emergency shall ensure that assigned cellular phone is turned on in order that they may be contacted if necessary.

+- 3. Employer will post a standby duty roster monthly. - 4.
 An employee on standby status shall be eligible for call-back pay as prescribed in ARTICLE 23.A. (standby status requirements), above. - 5.
-If the employee who is scheduled on standby status is unable to meet the requirements for the full standby period, it is his/her responsibility to find a replacement in advance of the scheduled period and notify the Public Works Director or designee in writing no less than seven (7) days prior to starting date of scheduled standby status.

-- 6. Duration of standby shall be no more than one (1) week at a time and divided equally amongst those qualified as determined by the Public Works Director or designee. - 7.
+If the employee who is scheduled on standby status is unable to meet the requirements for the full standby period, it is his/her responsibility to find a replacement in advance of the scheduled period and notify the Public Works Director or designee in writing no less than seven (7) days prior to starting date of scheduled standby status. - 6.
+Duration of standby shall be no more than one (1) week at a time and divided equally amongst those qualified as determined by the Public Works Director or designee. - 7.
 When a standby list is established, the standby duty will be rotated amongst all qualified employees.
 Employees on standby status must remain mentally and physically fit for duty while on standby.
-For example, employees on standby may not consume alcoholic beverages or otherwise consume substances or medications that would render their ability to work be impaired. - 8.
-Employees placed on standby status may be provided, at the Employer's option, the take home use of a County vehicle to use for emergency call-out situations while on standby.
+For example, employees on standby may not consume alcoholic beverages or otherwise consume substances or medications that would render their ability to work be impaired.

+8. Employees placed on standby status may be provided, at the Employer's option, the take home use of a County vehicle to use for emergency callout situations while on standby.
 The employee will be paid for time spent driving their assigned County vehicle to respond to an emergency call-out at a location other than their normal work site.
 Such paid travel time will be part of the minimum period of pay that may be due for a call-out under the Agreement.
 The vehicle will be used for County business only.
-No personal use of the vehicle is authorized, i.e., stopping at grocery stores, restaurants, fitness centers, etc. The vehicle will not be used for commuting outside of Kitsap County.
-The employee must comply with the County's Fleet Risk Management Policy.
+No personal use of the vehicle is authorized, i.e., stopping at grocery stores, restaurants, fitness centers, etc. The vehicle will not be used for county with the County's Fleet Risk Management Policy.